glyphpoch/pbss/docs/files/references.rst

     .. function:: to_rgb()

-        Returns the RGB representation of the RGBA by removing alpha and creating new object
+        Returns the :class:`RGB <rgb>` representation of the RGBA by removing alpha and creating new object

         ::